-One particularly dark belief claimed dragonflies sewed shut the eyes of naughty children or liars.
+One particularly dark belief claimed dragonflies sewed shut the eyes of naughty children or liars (Learn About Nature).
 I wrote a short story inspired by this snippet, which you can get in your inbox by adding your email address below.

 This particularly vicious aspect of the dragonfly is reflected in a belief from Kansas, that the dragonfly “may sew up the mouths of scolding women” (Mitchell 2005: 20).